graphhopper/graphhopper/README.md

 ---------------

 Solving shortest path (related) problems is the main goal.
-GraphHopper is a routing engine which makes implementing shortest path problems in Java easier and much more memory efficient than a naive implementation.
+GraphHopper is a routing engine which makes implementing shortest path problems in Java easier and more efficient (faster, less memory, etc) than a naive implementation.
 GraphHopper is tuned for road networks at the moment but can be useful for public transport problems in the future as well.